Board of Directors

 Chérie Harris (Co-Chairperson)

-Several decades of sport development experience, backed up by an academic career in sport psychology, has provided her with the privilege of understanding how different cultures and global communities work to develop disability sport.
+Cherie has several decades of sport development experience, backed up by an academic career in sport psychology.
+This has provided her with the privilege of understanding how different cultures and global communities work to develop disability sport.

 Chérie is motivated by lifting the profile, creating opportunities and awareness of possibilities for everyone to become involved and enhance their lives with sport.